pronovic/vplan/DEVELOPER.md

 - run install: Setup the virtualenv via Poetry and install pre-commit hooks
 - run activate: Print command needed to activate the Poetry virtualenv
-- run requirements: Regenerate the docs/requirements.txt file
 - run format: Run the code formatters
 - run checks: Run the code checkers
 - run test: Run the unit tests
 - run test -c: Run the unit tests with coverage
 - run test -ch: Run the unit tests with coverage and open the HTML report
-- run docs: Build the Spinx documentation for .readthedocs.io
-- run docs -o: Build the Spinx documentation and open in a browser
 - run tox: Run the Tox test suite used by the GitHub CI action
-- run release: Release a specific version and tag the code
-- run publish: Publish the current code to PyPI and push to GitHub
 ```

 ## Integration with PyCharm